-What is individual or organizational creativity?
-The two are connected, but are obviously far from the same.
+What is individual and organizational creativity?
+The two are connected but are far from the same.

 Individual creativity is ideas or innovations by a single individual – an author writing a book or a process manager thinking of a new process, for example.